NewcastleComputingScience/csc8110/PracticalOne.md

 <a name="Objectives" />
 ### Objectives ###

-In this practical session, you will:
+In this practical session, you will: p

 - Familiarise yourself with the Windows Azure management portal
 - Create Linux virtual machines (VMs) in Windows Azure